ibm-cloud-docs/Cloudant/databases/cap_theorem.md

 like {{site.data.keyword.cloudant_short_notm}},
 when you make an update to one part of the system, the update is *eventually* seen by other parts of the system.
 As the update propagates,
-the system is said to 'converge' on complete consistency.
+the system is said to "converge" on complete consistency.

 Eventual consistency is good for performance.
 With a strong consistency model,